Perturbative approach to $f(R)$-gravitation in FLRW cosmology: Introduction

 In general, to find a solution, especially, an exact one, of an $f(R)$-theory is very hard, even, sometimes, impossible.
-To simplify the situation, we can use a perturbation method and impose some reasonable condition such as the spherical symmetry which is a good approximation in many cases including that of a homogeneous and isotropic Universe following the cosmological principles.
-Perturbative solutions of the $f(R)$ theory in a central field of a distinct gravitational source (such as a star, a black hole, etc.) were studied recently in Refs. \cite{AnhKy:2018pbb, Ky:2019gbj, VanKy:2020xxj}.
-The latter, however, have not yet been applied to the Universe as a whole.
-In this article, we go ahead to look for an approximate solution of a general $f(R)$ theory (i.e., with arbitrary, but well-defined, $f(R)$ functions) applied to a homogeneous and isotropic Universe, adopting, thus, the Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric \cite{Weinberg:2008zzc}.
-We make perturbation around the GR theory, which means that the $f(R)$ theories used are slightly different from the GR (as the GR has been very precisely tested, it is assumed that any deviation from this theory should be small).
+To simplify the situation, we can use a perturbation method and impose some reasonable conditions such as the spherical symmetry which is a good approximation in many cases including that of a homogeneous and isotropic Universe according to the cosmological principles.
+Perturbative solutions of the $f(R)$ theory in a central field of a distinct gravitational source (such as a star, a black hole, etc.) and their implications were studied recently in Refs. \cite{AnhKy:2018pbb, Ky:2019gbj, VanKy:2020xxj}.
+An application of this approach to gravitational radiation in the $f(R)$-theory is also underway \cite{fR-gw}.
+This approach, however, has not yet been applied to the Universe as a whole.
+In this article, we go ahead to look for an approximate solution of a general $f(R)$ theory (with an arbitrary, but well-defined, $f(R)$ function) applied to a homogeneous and isotropic Universe, adopting, thus, the Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric \cite{Weinberg:2008zzc}.
+We make perturbation around the GR theory (always with the cosmological constant included, unless otherwise stated), which means that the $f(R)$ theories used are slightly different from the GR (as the GR has been very precisely tested, it is assumed that any deviation from this theory should be small).
 As a result, we obtain an explicit perturbative solution for an FLRW Universe.
 This perturbative solution improves the GR in the sense that the Hubble parameter H is not a constant at all but depends on time to accommodate the evolution of the Universe.
-As the observed Universe is almost flat \cite{Adler:2005mn}, it is reasonable to work here, in a perturbation approach, for the late Universe (at least), with a flat FLRW metric.
-At the meantime, we are working on the early Universe where the flat metric might not be a good approximation but the same approach could be applied to a general (non-flat) FLRW metric to describe an early Universe. \\
+As the observed Universe is almost flat \cite{Adler:2005mn}, it is reasonable to work here, in a perturbation approach, with a flat FLRW metric (for the late Universe, at least).
+At the meantime, we are working on the early Universe where the flat metric might not be a good approximation but the same approach could be applied to a general (non-flat) FLRW metric to describe a curved Universe.
+Here it is worth mentioning that recent Planck's observations showed that the Universe could be closed, i.e., curved with a positive, albeit very small, curvature \cite{DiValentino:2019qzk} but this statement requires confirmation by further observations.\\

-In this article the following conventions are used: \begin{itemize} \item Signature of the Minkowski metric: $ (+, -, -, -) $, that is, the infinitesimal distance is given as
+In this article the following conventions are used: \begin{itemize} \item Signature of the Minkowski metric: $ (+, -, -, -) $, that is, the infinitesimal distance is given as ($x^0=ct$)

 \item Riemannian curvature tensor:

 \item Ricci tensor: $ R_{\mu\nu}=R^\alpha_{~\mu\alpha\nu}$.

 \item Scalar curvature: $ R=g^{\mu\nu}R_{\mu\nu},~ g^{\mu\nu}=g^{\mu\nu}(x) $.